What would you like to know more about?

 Split a Household

-1. Go to Contacts or Households, and open the relevant record, if needed.
+1. Go to Contacts or Households or Families, and open the relevant record, if needed.

 3. If you didn't open a record, search for the household you want to update.

-4. Select the primary departing member to move to another household.
+4. In the Departing Member field, select the primary departing member to move to another household from the drop-down list.

-5. For Other Household, enter the last name of the household to move to.
+5. In the Other Household field, enter the last name of the household to move to.

 • If the household exists, select it from the drop-down list.